redtree76/IS-403-final/index.md

 <br> **1.2.
 Problem Statement**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Duckweed is a fast-growing, nutrient-rich microgreen with potential to contribute to sustainable indoor farming and local food production.
-(Zięć et al., 2025) However, it is prone to biofilm adhesion, which reduces growth and harms plant health.
+(Zięć et al., 2025) However, because it is cultivated in water, it is prone to biofilm adhesion, which reduces growth and harms plant health.
 (Zhang et al., 2010) This presents a key challenge for duckweed cultivation.
 Addressing biofilm formation and adhesion is therefore critical to ensure healthy duckweed growth and maintain its potential as a sustainable food source.

 <br> **1.3.
 Project Objectives**